rysonw/rysonw/README.md

 A Hawaii Air National Guardsman, rising sophmore at Oregon State University and recent graduate from the prestigous Microsoft Software and Systems Academy Program.

-I am currently working with Northrop Grumman as a SWE intern with a focus on low-code in C++ and Linux.
+I am currently working with Northrop Grumman as a SWE intern with a focus on low-level-software in C++ and Linux.

 I love learning new things!
 I try to keep up with all the new tech through YouTube and books.